blues/app-accelerators/89-pallet-attached-cold-chain-logger/README.md

 2. **Set the ProductUID in firmware.** Open [`firmware/cargo_cold_chain_monitor/cargo_cold_chain_monitor_helpers.h`](firmware/cargo_cold_chain_monitor/cargo_cold_chain_monitor_helpers.h) and replace the empty string on the `#define PRODUCT_UID ""` line with your value.

 3. **Claim the Notecard.** Power the assembled unit.
 The Notecard associates itself with your Notehub project on the **first successful radio session over any available RAT** — cellular, WiFi, or Skylo NTN.
 The device appears in your project's **Devices** tab after that first session completes.
 Over cellular or WiFi in good coverage, this typically happens within a minute or two of power-on.
 Over Skylo NTN, first contact requires a clear, unobstructed view toward the equatorial sky; session acquisition can take several minutes to establish, and is not possible inside enclosed metal structures or below grade.
-If the unit powers on in a cellular dead zone and Skylo NTN is the first available RAT, allow additional time for the NTN session to acquire before expecting the device to appear in Notehub.
+The Notecard MUST sync over cellular or WiFi once prior to NTN.

 > **WiFi provisioning (optional).** The Notecard for Skylo treats WiFi as its highest-priority radio when credentials are present, but credentials are **not** provisioned automatically.
 To provision WiFi, send a [`card.wifi`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-wifi) request to the Notecard via the in-browser Notecard terminal or the [Notecard CLI](https://dev.blues.io/tools-and-sdks/notecard-cli/):
 > ```json